tunlezah/BluetoothA2DP/DESIGN.md

 ---

-## 13. Open Questions (To Resolve During Implementation)
+## 13. Lastly

-1. **Target OS/distribution:** Debian Bookworm (12), Ubuntu 22.04/24.04, or Raspberry Pi OS?
-Package versions differ significantly (PipeWire 0.3.48 on Ubuntu 22.04 vs 1.0+ on Bookworm).
-This affects WirePlumber config syntax (Lua vs SPA-JSON).
+1. **Target OS/distribution:**  Ubuntu 24 LTS on intel.
+Rust preferred (even though references to Python in thi sdocument) fallback to Python if needed).

-2. **Web port and HTTPS:** Default to port `8080` (HTTP) for development.
-Production should use a reverse proxy (nginx) with Let's Encrypt or self-signed TLS.
-Document both paths.
+2. **Web port and HTTPS:** HTTP only for a local lan, with a user selectable port on install.
+If the port is in use, the application should increment to another port and informa the user upon successful setup.

-3. **Single vs. multi-room audio:** Is the ALSA loopback single-source model acceptable for phase 1?
+3. **Single room audio:** ALSA loopback single-source model acceptable for phase 1.
 If two devices connect, first-connected wins.
-Acceptable?

 4. **FFmpeg `libfdk_aac` vs built-in `aac`:** Built-in FFmpeg AAC encoder is lower quality than `libfdk_aac` but universally available.
-Verify target machine's FFmpeg build before choosing.
+Verify target machine's FFmpeg build upon installing, install if not installed and configure correctly..

 5. **PipeWire version:** WirePlumber 0.5+ uses SPA-JSON config syntax (`~/.config/wireplumber/wireplumber.conf.d/*.conf`); WirePlumber 0.4 uses Lua scripts.
 Determine target version and write config for the correct syntax.
-This design shows 0.5+ syntax.
+This design shows 0.5+ syntax, this should be based on the installer figuring out what is available.

 ---